Netflix/karyon/README.md

 ----------
 Admin Console
 -------------------
 The admin console provides invaluable insight into the internal state of a running instance.
-To minimize dependencies needed to run the admin console Karyon uses a naming convention based routing to expose Pojo's as REST endpoints using the Oracle JDK built in web server.
+To minimize dependencies needed to run the admin console Karyon uses convention based routing to expose Pojo's as REST endpoints using the Oracle JDK built in web server.

 To enable the Admin Console REST server (default port 8077)
 ```java